keijiro/Ngx/README.md

 **Ngx** is an attempt at utilizing a neural network for VJing.
-It uses [pix2pix] (image-to-image translation with cGAN) as an ad-hoc next-frame prediction model -- it's trained with pairs of consecutive frames extracted from a video clip, so that it can generate successive frames starting from an arbitrary image for an infinite duration just by feeding frames back.
+It uses [pix2pix] (image-to-image translation with cGAN) as an ad-hoc next-frame prediction model -- it's trained with pairs of consecutive frames extracted from a video clip, so that it can generate infinite variation of successive frames starting from an arbitrary image just by feeding frames back.

 [pix2pix]: https://phillipi.github.io/pix2pix/